 If you are determining your ability level, we hope you find this guide helpful in your self-assessment.
-Please determine your level, before signing up for a lesson or an event.
+Please determine your level, before signing up for an evaluation lesson.
 The Galloping Guru teaches beginner, intermediate and advanced group lessons.
 Private lessons are tailored to the rider’s current level.

 Ability Levels